robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 Robot Framework defines the syntax for test data, but it is the role of external libraries and tools to extend its functionality for specific automation needs.

-Additionally, Robot Framework supports integration with CI/CD pipelines, configuration management tools, and test management systems, making it versatile in various automation environments.
+Additionally, Robot Framework supports integration with CI/CD pipelines, configuration management tools, test management systems, monitoring systems, and more, making it versatile in various automation environments.

 ### Technology & Prerequisites